jenniferpeebles/finding_people_of_a_certain_ancestry_in_census_data/README.md

 This script uses the R programming language to find the numbers and percentages of the U.S. population who claim to be of a certain ancestry.

-As of right now, our script only looks at the portion of the U.S. population who claim a single ancestry.
-But many Americans claim multiple ancestries.
-We hope to improve this table in future revisions to add code to also look at the data concerning Americans who claim multiple ancestries.

 ### About the data

 All data in this summary is from the 2019 5-year averages of the [American Community Survey](https://www.census.gov/programs-surveys/acs) done by the U.S. Census Bureau.